Reading Time: 5 minutes

 “The Right message to the Right user at the Right time.” – MoEngage

 That’s a lot of “Right” but achieving this mission statement is possible only when we focus on the fourth R – Reliability.
 In fact, reliability features as the topmost item on the checklist during enterprise software adoption.

-In this post, we take a deep-dive into our in-house Code Testing and Automation Solution that enables us to maintain a healthy codebase and deliver world-class products that are reliable.
+In this post, we take a deep dive into our in-house Code Testing and Automation Solution that enables us to maintain a healthy codebase and deliver reliable and world-class products.